 A workshop at Kong Meng San Phor Kark See Monastery, Singapore on November 22, 2004.

-- How we determine how much money is enough
+- Determining on how much money is enough

 - Encouraging ourselves to meditate